 The University believes that one of the major cornerstones of meaningful existence is service to humanity.
-By making educational and research opportunities available to students where they live and through various recreational and cultural events open to the community, Lincoln Memorial University seeks to advance life in the Cumberland Gap area and throughout the region through its teaching, research, and service mission.
+By making educational and research opportunities available to students, Lincoln Memorial University seeks to advance life throughout the Appalachian region through teaching, research, and service.